kishan/sms-habit-tracker/README.md

   $ python manage.py runserver
   $ ssh -R 80:localhost:8000 localhost.run
 ```
+Note: you will need to add the tunnel url link to ALLOWED_HOSTS & CSRF_TRUSTED_ORIGINS in settings.py

 ### 6. Configure Twilio Webhook URLs
 We now need to configure our Twilio phone number to call our webhook URLs whenever a new SMS message or call comes in.
 For your twilio phone number, set the webhook url for Messaging & Voice to the public url obtained above.